N-HEDGER/temp_3sec/3_sec.md

 LOOSTRUCT=createLOOstruct(Intactframe)
 ```

-Fit the model to N-1 observers, test the fit to the left out observer.
+Fit the model to N-1 observers (training set), test the fit to the left out observer (test set).

 ```r